-1 See Page 2, Commercial Plan Chapter-Plan of Development, Town of Cheshire, Adopted August 25, 1975, Effective September 1, 1975, as may be amended.
+1 See Page 2, Commercial Plan Chapter - Plan of Development, Town of Cheshire, Adopted August 25, 1975, Effective September 1, 1975, as may be amended.

-2 A Regional Shopping Center is one that has one or more large major department store tenants.
-See Characteristics of Shopping Centers, Planning Design Criteria, Joseph DeChiara & Lee Koppelman, Van Nostrand Reinhold Company, 1969.
-(45-6)
+45.5.1 cont'd.

-45.5.2 Waiver: The Planning and Zoning Commission by majority vote may waive the submission of all or part of the information required by any part of this section of the Zoning Regulations if it finds that the information is not necessary in order to decide on the application for a special development project.

-45.6 Standards and Findings: The Commission may approve a zone change to a Special Development District provided that, in its judgement, the applicant has met the following standards:

-- a) The special regulations, as proposed, as well as the proposed development, are consistent with the intent of this Special Development District regulations, the Cheshire Plan of Development, and the laws and standards for zone changes and amendments in the State of Connecticut. - b) Community facilities, utilities and/or services, as presently existing or to be provided by the applicant, will not be overburdened due to the increase in population or activity caused by the new development. - c) The report from the Fire Marshal, Town Engineer and Traffic Authority does not indicate that there will be any significant public safety or fire protection problems and that emergency access is adequately provided. - d) Any internal circulation system encourages pedestrian use and discourages automobile traffic. - e) Separation of vehicular and pedestrian traffic is maintained wherever possible. - f) Adequate on-site parking for the proposed development is provided. - g) Increased storm water run-off will be minimized wherever retention is possible and that all proper and necessary easements will have been obtained by the applicant. - h) The design and construction of buildings, other structures and facilities by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features would be consistent with the Town and its existing Town Center neighbors and would show design merit. - i) The perimeter edge of the proposed development relates to existing development with respect to such things as scale, setback, and the like.
+- a) A report of the Fire Marshal; - b) A report from the Traffic Authority and, if deemed necessary, a traffic survey prepared by a qualified professional engineer, including traffic counts, flow pattern, and capacity analysis of present and proposed intersections, roads and entrances within and serving the development; - c) A report from the Town Engineer with respect to the adequacy of drainage, the engineering soundness of the street layout, traffic considerations, and the utility plan; - d) Reports of other departments, commissions and agencies as may be required by the Planning and Zoning Commission; - e) It shall be the sole responsibility of the applicant to provide sufficient data in all areas through consultant or other means to give the Planning and Zoning Commission adequate information on which to arrive at a decision on a special design application. - 45.5.2 Waiver: The Planning and Zoning Commission by majority vote may waive the submission of all or part of the information required by any part of this section of the Zoning Regulations if it finds that the information is not necessary in order to decide on the application for a special development project. - 45.6 Standards and Findings: The Commission may approve a zone change to a Special Development District provided that, in its judgement, the applicant has met the following standards: - a) The special regulations, as proposed, as well as the proposed development, are consistent with the intent of this Special Development District regulations, the Cheshire Plan of Development, and the laws and standards for zone changes and amendments in the State of Connecticut. - b) Community facilities, utilities and/or services, as presently existing or to be provided by the applicant, will not be overburdened due to the increase in population or activity caused by the new development. - c) The report from the Fire Marshal, Town Engineer and Traffic Authority does not indicate that there will be any significant public safety or fire protection problems and that emergency access is adequately provided. - d) Any internal circulation system encourages pedestrian use and discourages automobile traffic. - e) Separation of vehicular and pedestrian traffic is maintained wherever possible.

+Adequate on-site parking for the proposed development is provided.